Professionals working

 • Failing to register with the correct Professional Body.

-• Incomplete foreign qualification evaluations.
+• Incomplete or improperly certified foreign qualification evaluations (SAQA).

-[Book Your Critical Skills Assessment Today]
+Critical Skills Assessment